oatlog/oatlog/doc/report/main.typ

 + we are forced to chain the iteration of "new" and "old" when iterating all, which introduces branching and reduces batching.

+#TODO[loke for erik: I thought deferred insertions break (non-surjective rules), and that this was the biggest
+  issue?]

 But if we replace all iterations of "old" with "all":
 $
   "new information" subset